avielrs/avielrs.github.io/about.md

 This is my blog in hopes for you to get to know me better, to make new connections, and share my interests.

-Things that I love to do are swimming, hiking, dancing, and baking the best oatmeal chocolate chip cookie.
-I as well co-created [Tasty Chicks Comedy](www.tastychickscomedy.com)
+Things that I love to do are swimming, hiking, dancing, and baking the best oatmeal chocolate chip cookies.

 ### Skills